BehnooshNasri/project_one/README.md

 1. Does total income of a person/household affect going to post-grad school?
 2. Does a person's gender has any effect on their enrollment/graduation?
 3. Does a person's geographic location (if in Canada, which Province; if international, which country) have any effect on enrollment/graduation?
-4. What percentage of undergaduates apply to graduate school?
-5. Does tution fees affect enrollment?
-6. Compared to other countries with similar population and gdp how is Canada faring in education metrics (available data)?
+4. Compared to other countries with similar population and gdp how is Canada faring in education metrics (available data)?

 ## Members of the group